 “I wanted to do business in something I wouldn’t have to be ashamed of.
 I liked eating a burger, but I was never completely satisfied with its quality or taste.”

 Richard Šolc stands behind one of the city’s most famous street food brands in Košice – in 2015, together with two associates, they opened a small street food stall called Grange.
 The idea of the brand refers to the archaic name of the large estate manor ‘granica’.
 Moreover, after the Civil War at the end of the 19th century, the American national organization The Grange supported farmers’ families and their efforts to raise the economic and political situation of agriculture.

 The idea of Košice’s Grange is to offer a burger containing at least 75% of Slovak ingredients of the highest possible quality.
 What you get here in eco-friendly packaging is a long-term method of processing ingredients into the most perfect form possible.
 Nice photogenic buns, for example, are baked in Čaňa and include a special flour ratio so that even when pressed, they return to their original position.
-First-class meat from the Busov farm is minced by a butcher in Ždaňa and sent in fresh batches every morning.
-In a new facility in Kraľovský Dvor, Richard is enjoying a record of 1264 burgers in the first five days of its opening.
+First-class meat comes from KRAVA & CO.
+In a new street-food stop in Kraľovský Dvor, Richard is enjoying a record of 1264 burgers in the first five days of its opening.
 He claims that Grange’s customers are loyal because its value has not changed after nearly 4 years: “All this time we tried to give people only the same quality or better.
 In the future, I would like to have a separate space with a greenhouse, which would be able to supply the kitchen with Slovak-grown ingredients even in low season.
 We do not use plastic and the wood-straw interior refers to the initial idea of our concept and the ‘granica’ designation,” explains Richard.